jestjs/jest/docs/Configuration.md

 :::info

-If you also have specified [`rootDir`](#rootdir-string) that the resolution of this file will be relative to that root directory.
+If you also have specified [`rootDir`](#rootdir-string), the resolution of this file will be relative to that root directory.

 :::